fi3ework/react-live-route/README.md

 ## Usage

-### livePath
+### livePath: string or array

 `livePath` is the path you want to hide the component instead of unmount it.
 The specific rules of `livePath` are the same as `path` props of Route in react-router-v4.
 You still can use `component` or `render` props to render a component.

+`livePath` also can accept an array of string above since 1.2.0. `livePath` is matched if any string in the array is matched.

 LiveRoute will re-render when it come back from a `path` matching location from the `livePath` matching location.
 It will unmount on other unmatched locations.